bartoszlorek/blob2d/src/README.md

 // public interface
 interface Scene extends EventEmitter
 {
-  public addons: TAddons;
+  public readonly addons: TAddons;
-  public graphics: IContainer;
+  public readonly graphics: IContainer;

   // should be called in the constructor before
   // accessing any addons of the current scene